Make images as light or dark as you want

 Many, perhaps most, professional photographers shoot in Manual Mode.
-While the image-deciphering abilities of digital cameras get better all the time, the camera can seldom guess what you want.
-If you want to control the exposure, shoot in Manual Mode.
+Cameras in automatic and semi-automatic modes cannot guess what you want.
+If you want the image darker or lighter, or if you want to control the ISO, Shutter Speed, and Aperture all at once, then shoot in Manual Mode.

 There are three ways of controlling exposure: ISO, shutter speed, and aperture.
 When shooting in Manual Mode, you can vary all three, making images as light or as dark as you want.

 To make an image lighter, you can do three things: use a higher ISO setting, use a slower (longer) shutter speed, or use a lower aperture number.